remre/telegramdicti/README.md

-this bot has quiz, dictionary and translate commands for dictionary merriam webster is used for the transaltion Google API is using
+This bot has quiz, dictionary and translate commands

+For dictionary merriam webster is used

+For the transaltion Google API is using

 Quizzes include simple word or number exercises in any language that send voice message and user needs to guess the right answer

 let's begin!